 In winter, it can be windy, so it's good to bring a jacket, and taking photos on the outdoor deck will yield much cooler pictures.
 Tripods are restricted, but small mini tripods or smartphone gimbals are fine, while drone photography is prohibited.

-Nearby, the less crowded southern River Walk and Historic Market Square, known for its Mexican-style souvenirs and street taco spots, are great to explore together.
+Nearby, you can explore the quieter southern River Walk, historic Market Square with Mexican-style souvenirs and street taco spots, making it a great area to visit.

 The Institute of Texan Cultures site is under redevelopment, so there is potential for this area to expand into a cultural district with more attractions in the future.

-The Tower of the Americas is a 'view restaurant' where you can take in all of San Antonio and enjoy a meal, and on a nice day, going up at sunset will quickly show you 'why the people of this city take such pride in the tower.'
+The Tower of the Americas is a 'view restaurant' where you can take in all of San Antonio and enjoy a meal, and on a nice day at sunset, you'll quickly understand why the locals take such pride in the tower.
 Enjoy your visit!

 My Antonio |